Genesis of Núrion

 The Creation of the Book of Seven

 Frustrated at his inability to gain power on this world and longing to wrest control of it, to have it for his own, Vornoth planned the ultimate evil act-- betrayal.
-So like Heshtail, he called upon the evil ontological Forces for his own advantage, and they gave him the knowledge and the power to craft a receptacle, something that could store and magnify evil powers.
+So like Heshtail, he secretly called upon the evil ontological Forces for his own advantage, and they gave him the knowledge and the power to craft a receptacle, something that could store and magnify evil powers.

 And thus Vornoth summoned the gods of evil together once again.
-Reminding the group of the success they had had in the past when they had joined forces and noting the new threat posed by the number of good gods, he implored each of the group to surrender a small portion of their power to create an artifact, an item imbued with the power of the eight gods of evil.
+Reminding the group of the success they had had in the past when they had joined forces and noting the new threat posed by the number of good gods, he implored each of the group to again surrender a small portion of their power to create an artifact, an item imbued with the power of the eight gods of evil.
 This artifact, this spiritual tome of power, would allow them once again to establish their dominance over the gods of good.
 And in their greed and lust for power, the gods of evil agreed to his request.

 But Grlarshh the wily overheard Vornoth mutter to himself about the Book of Seven, and he reasoned that this name did not make sense if it were to contain the life force of eight gods; it should be called the Book of Eight.
 And he told Soggoth of his suspicions.
 Yet Soggoth was a liar, and he thought all others were liars.
 And thus he mistrusted Grlarshh, but he placed a piece of his life essence, a tiny echo of his will and existence, into a small gem, the Ruby Skull, as a small hedge against the possibility that Grlarshh spoke truth.
 But Grlarshh grew more certain in his mind of the betrayal, and therefore he withheld his whole power at the last moment.

 And he was right to do so, for Vornoth indeed deceived them all.
 In an effort to make a true artifact of power, Vornoth against the agreement took the entirety of the life essences of the gods that had submitted, absorbing them into his book, the powerful Book of Seven, named thusly because it was intended to contain the life forces of all of the evil gods save Vornoth.
 The seven gods disappeared, entirely slain and absorbed into the book, or so the Walker thought.
 Vornoth then gleefully attempted to use the book to take control of the Shattered Jewel.
 But it was somehow incomplete and would not function!
 Bewildered, Vornoth sought the cause, and he soon discovered that Grlarshh had deceived him and fled during the ceremony.
-He grew very angry and went to strike against him, but he was unable to do so, for two of the unaligned gods--Dekk and Neltak-- had given him sanctuary, protection from the evil that was his former master.
-And Dekk, Neltak, and Grlarshh used their power to claim a small piece of Barathus and hedge it against the Walker's might.
+He grew very angry and went to strike against him, but he was unable to do so, for two of the gods of Neutrality-Dekk and Neltak- had given him sanctuary, protection from the evil that was his former master.
+And Dekk, Neltak, and Grlarshh used their power to claim a small piece of Carcus and hedge it against the Walker's might.
 Yet Vornoth vowed that he would see Grlarshh slain.

 The Evolution of the Elves